fgwei/fgwei.github.io/_includes/sections/about.md

 - `Android malware categorization and landscape study`:
 By utilizing the tool chains I built during last couple years, I perform a large-scale landscape study to revealing the new threats and evolving trends of Android malware.
+This work presents a detailed picture of current malware behaviors and their evolving trend, which provides the Android malware research community a better ground truth dataset for evaluating their approach.

 </div></div>
 </div></div>